In Her Words: April Trinh

 Where and how did you find the best care?

 I’m super fortunate to have a very Type A older sister who pretty much lives for researching.
 Whether she's spending hours looking for the best electric toothbrush or the most qualified and sought after medical oncologist, she will find all the answers!
 After diagnosis, research felt very exhausting and overwhelming, so I ended up relying heavily on what she found.
-She also consulted with friends, coworkers and acquaintances for doctor recommendations, in addition to me meeting with with many different surgeons.
+She also consulted with friends, coworkers and acquaintances for doctor recommendations, in addition to my meeting with many different surgeons.
 I ended up choosing a surgeon from Kaiser in West Los Angeles.
 I went with her because as soon as she walked into the exam room, I felt more comfortable – she was calm, kind, patient and had lots of experience, which all helped me feel confident and trust in her.

 Did you receive any additional support or alternative therapies?

 A big YES!
 Learning and integrating alternative therapies was a major priority for me from the very beginning.
-I felt that the cancer had a profoundly powerful emotional component to it.
+I felt that cancer had a profoundly powerful emotional component to it.
 I would feel pain in the tumor area when I was struggling with something troubling, and even before the diagnosis, I knew that pain was a signal of something needing to be acknowledged and expressed – I just didn’t know what it was at the time and never would have imagined that a physical cancer was growing.
 I'm a strong advocate for natural healing and believe that all parts of the body, mind and spirit are intrinsically connected.
 Because conventional western medicine doesn’t operate from this paradigm, it was imperative for me to seek out alternative ways of healing that fully utilized a holistic approach.
 I was gifted so many beautiful sources of healing – I attended and participated in a traditional Mayan healing ceremony, received Native American “doctoring”, reiki, sound bowl healing, drank small doses of peyote tea and traditional plant medicine from Belize – all given to me by essential strangers that became instant spiritual guides and helpers.
 I also most recently met with a naturopath to more closely review my diet and lifestyle.
 Informal alternative therapy has been a mindful reflection and self-examination – a continuous practice of shining a light on the darker parts of myself in balance with congratulating and praising myself for my inherent greatness.

 What or who have been your biggest supports?
 Who makes up your cancer tribe?